abathur8bit/gleepbot/README.md

 Test programs to learn how to use a PID loop.

 ## encoder_read
 Reads from the encoder via the interrupt.
+Use the serial plotter to see the position realtime.

 ## encoder_read_servo
 Reads from the encoder via the interrupt and puts the motor to a specified position.